ORBAT/node-etcd-lock/README.md

   exits.
 If you need to supply flags to the command, use --: etcdlocker -i bla -k der -- ls -lah

   Options:
-  -h --help                 What you're looking at
+  -h --help                 what you're looking at

-  -v --verbose              Output debug information to stderr -t --ttl [seconds]        Lock TTL in seconds
-  -r --refresh [seconds]    Lock refresh period in seconds.
-Defaults to TTL / 2 -k --key [key]            etcd key for lock.
-Will default to the env variable ETCD_LOCK_KEY if not specified -i --id [value]           Node ID.
-Defaults to env ETCD_LOCK_ID, or host name if no env variable is specified -e --etcd [host:port]     etcd address.
+  -e --etcd [host:port]     etcd address.
 Defaults to ETCD_LOCK_HOST or localhost:2379

+  -i --id [value]           node ID.
+Defaults to env ETCD_LOCK_ID, or host name if no env variable is specified

+  -k --key [key]            etcd key for lock.
+Will default to the env variable ETCD_LOCK_KEY if not specified

+  -n --node                 assume that the command is a Node.js module.
+This will start the child process with
+                            child_process.fork() and send ping messages at the same rate as it refreshes the lock.
+                            The sent ping is {ping: somevalue}, and the expected reply is {pong: somevalue}.
+Child processes have at most TTL seconds to reply.
+Failures to reply or incorrect replies will cause child process termination and a release of the lock

+  -r --refresh [seconds]    lock refresh period in seconds.
+Defaults to TTL / 2.
+Can also be specified with ETCD_LOCK_REFRESH

+  -t --ttl [seconds]        lock TTL in seconds.
+Can also be specified with ETCD_LOCK_TTL

+  -v --verbose              output debug information to stderr

-  If etcdlocker loses the lock for whatever reason (key changed from the outside), it will kill the child process and exit.
+  If etcdlocker loses the lock for whatever reason (e.g. key was changed "from the outside"), it will kill the child process and exit.